 Gender Health Services

-The Division of Adolescent Medicine at Golisano Children’s Hospital, University of Rochester, has services available to aid families, youth, and young adults who identify as transgender, gender fluid, or have other questions or concerns about their gender.
+The Division of Adolescent Medicine at UR Medicine's Golisano Children’s Hospital, has services available to aid families, youth, and young adults who identify as transgender, gender fluid, or have other questions or concerns about their gender.

 Transgender is a medical term for people whose sense of their own gender does not match the gender that they were assigned at birth.
 Children are first aware of their own gender at around age 2, and transgender children may insist that they are of the opposite gender and desire toys and clothing that are typically assigned to the opposite gender.